surniaulula/wpsso/readme.txt

 		* Delete All Files in Cache Folder
 		* Refresh Transient Cache
 		* Change to All/Basic Options View
-	* Added a progress notice when the "Refresh Transient Cache" method is running.
 	* Updated the "Delete All Files" success notice with the number of cached files, transient cache objects, and column metadata cleared.
 	* Removed the "Auto-Refresh Cache After Clearing" option (now always enabled).
 * **Bugfixes**